ShawxingKwok/ITWorks/content/docs/multiplatform/phone/_index.md

     Then you could refresh the jwt token on client as before, and put it in `phone` via `phone.refreshJwtToken(token)`.
 Then each request header needing the token would get it.

-2. For the form authentication, avoid using `HttpMethod.Get`.
+2. For the `form authentication`, avoid using `HttpMethod.Get`.

-3. For WebSockets, `JWT` is more suggested than general authentications.
+3. For `WebSockets`, `JWT` is more suggested than general authentications.
 Besides, the configured client authentication info would not be put into `HttpHeader` as common `Http requests`.

     For example, if you apply basic authentication on a `WebSocket` route, you should